HedwigDTM/hedwig/README.md

 ## Contact

-For any questions or support, please email [contact-email@example.com] or reach out on [social media or chat channel].
+For any questions or support, please reach out one of the contributors.

 ---